Performance & UX

 • Are you asking for too many fields?

-• Does every required field have a clear reason to exist?
+• Does every required field have a clear, defensible reason to exist for this step?

-• Is the form easy to complete on mobile?
+• Is the form easy and fast to complete on a mobile device?

-• Does the page explain what happens after submission?
+• Does the page explain what happens immediately after submission?

-Sometimes you are optimizing for internal convenience at the expense of actual demand capture.
+You might be optimizing for internal convenience at the expense of capturing demand.

 7. Objection handling

-Good demo pages surface and answer the buyer's next doubt before it becomes an exit.
+A good demo page surfaces and answers the buyer's next doubt before it becomes a reason to leave.

 Check:

-• Does the page explain who the product is and is not for?
+• Does the page explain who the product is—and is not—for?

-• Are timing, setup effort, or implementation concerns addressed?
+• Are concerns about timing, setup effort, or implementation addressed?

-• Is pricing transparency handled appropriately for the sales model?
+• Is pricing handled with enough transparency for your sales model?

-• Are there FAQ blocks that answer real objections instead of filler questions?
+• Are there FAQ sections that answer real objections, not just marketing fluff?

 Common objections include:

-• "This looks interesting, but do I need a call to understand value?"
+• "This looks interesting, but do I really need a call to see the value?"

-The page should not answer every objection exhaustively, but it should defuse the obvious ones.
+The page doesn't need to answer every question exhaustively, but it must defuse the most obvious deal-breakers.

 8. Page structure and scroll logic